bilan604/MLB-Dominance-Heirarchy/README.md

 # MLB-Dominance-Heirarchy
-MLB 2021 Season Team Ranking with Google Pagerank algorithm
+Ranking the MLB 2021 season teams with the Google Pagerank algorithm and predicting the outcome of the World Series

+####